danilvalov/react-native-appletv/README.md

 cd YourProjectName
 react-native run-tvos
 ```
-Your project will run to Apple TV emulator.
+Your project will be started on the Apple TV emulator.

 ## Modifying your tvOS app: